You grew up

 Listen, then speak

 Every word reaches your ear before it reaches your eye.
-Five-second clips, native voices, played back until they stick.
+Five-second clips, played back until they stick.
 That's the old Pimsleur idea, retuned for a Palestinian rhythm.

 II